 If you purchased the Nest Thermostat you probably heard about the recent outages and may be living in fear of being left without heat in the dead of winter.

-For more detailed instructions, please visit their Nest Support page.
+For more detailed instructions, go to Nest Support page.
 For a more basic overview, keep on reading:

 Nest Thermostats that were updated recently to software version 5.1.3 or later may have some problems, including becoming unresponsive, not effectively charging the battery, or turning off completely.
-Nest suggests recharging and restarting your thermostat to fix the problem and get it up and working again.
+Nest suggests recharging and restarting your thermostat to resolve the issue and get it up and working again.

 Indications of this glitch include the following: